 Over the next year I covered all the rooms with paintings and even painted the roof, but the city kept putting large locks on the door and signs saying, 'KEEP OUT GRAFFITI ARTIST.'
 Behind my empty building, the fire escape was only a couple of feet from the fire escape of the Hotel Wellington.
 I spied a dark room that was full of rolled carpets and furniture.
 I climbed up and found the window open.
 The bathroom had running water.
 That 7th floor room became the entrance to my studio.

 Back in London I started painting graffiti in the streets.
-I searched for interesting walls that could frame and be a part of potential paintings.
 My brothers and I had grown up in London in the sixties, and bomb sites (left over from the war) had been our playgrounds.